Application Deadline and Timeline

 Application Deadline for Domestic and International Applicants: November 30

 Applications for the Molecular Genetics PhD program are accepted for Autumn semester admission only.
 To consider your application, we require that you will have a 3.0 GPA or higher and a BS or BA degree from a four-year undergraduate institution prior to matriculation.
-We do not admit students who intend to pursue a MS degree.
+The Molecular Genetics MS program only accepts students in the combined BS/MS degree and students who have been pre-approved as applicants by a Molecular Genetics faculty member.

 The Molecular Genetics Admissions committee will send offers of interview and/or admission after review of completed applications, typically by the end of January.